The ketogenic diet or keto, for short, has become super popular over the years.

 People on keto tend to eat fewer calories per day without counting calories, as opposed to people who are on a low fat, low-calorie diet, who are counting calories.

 Why Carbs Won’t Fill You up Like the Keto Diet

 Think of it like this.
-Have you ever eat a whole bag of Barbeque Chips?
-And I’m not talking about one of those little subway bags.
-I’m talking about the big Party-Sized bags of Chips.
+Have you ever eaten a whole bag of Barbeque Chips?
+And I’m not talking about one of those little snack-sized bags.
+I’m talking about the big party-sized bags of chips.